 The department also has a comprehensive stock of instruments for class use, including keyboards, guitars, xylophones, djembes and small percussion, as well as a range of orchestral instruments that can be loaned to pupils who are starting lessons.

-Music is compulsory for all pupils from Shells to Third Year and we follow a broad curriculum embracing composition, performance and analysis.
+Music is compulsory for all pupils in Shells and Second Year and we follow a broad curriculum embracing composition, performance and analysis.
 Pupils are encouraged to create music, perform it and evaluate musical success in a wide variety of styles and traditions.
 Music is a popular GCSE option.
-We offer the Edexcel GCSE qualification and follow the OCR syllabus at A level.
+We offer the Eduqas GCSE qualification and follow the OCR syllabus at A level.

 The aims of the department are to: